cpravetz/socialize-user-blocking/API.md

 ### Static Methods ###

-**User.registerBlockingHook(hookFunction)** - Register a function that when returns true signifies that a user is blocked.
+**User.registerBlockingHook(hookFunction)** - Register a function that if returns true signifies that a user is blocked.
 Hook function is passed a User instance to check against and the context is the calling user instance.

 ```javascript
 //create a blocking rule that allows users to preemptively block others that may be a nuisance